-Most customers use at least one form of social media on a regular basis.
-As a result, it has become natural for customers to contact companies through these channels.
-Due to the fast nature of social media, when customers reach out, they expect a quick reply (think hours not days).
-This is one aspect of social media where a lot of businesses are still failing.
+At this point, most consumers use at least one form of social media on a regular basis.
+And with the growing role that social media plays in our everyday lives, it’s become natural to contact companies through these channels.
+Due to the immediate nature of social media, when customers do reach out, they expect a speedy reply.
+This remains the one aspect of social media where many companies are still failing.

-In this article, you’ll learn how to respond to unhappy or dissatisfied customers on social media as well as how to handle negative customer reviews on sites like Trustpilot, TripAdvisor and Yelp.
-But first, it’s important to understand the relationship between social media and support and how it has been treated by businesses and contact centers in the past.
+In this article, we’ll cover how to respond to unhappy or dissatisfied customers on social media, as well as how to handle negative customer reviews on sites like Trustpilot, TripAdvisor, and Yelp.
+But first, let’s discuss social media customer service and how it has been treated by brands in the past.

-There are two factors that have contributed to customers becoming accustomed to poor support on social media.
-The first is the fact that social media support often floats around, sometimes living with the marketing department and sometimes with customer service.
-This invariably leaves room for customers falling through the cracks.
+There are two main risk factors when it comes to customers using social media to reach out to you.
+The first is that social media support can be somewhat nebulous, sometimes living with the marketing department and sometimes with your customer service team.
+This leaves room for customers to fall through the cracks.

-The second factor is that many businesses, 30% in fact, still design their customer experiences on a channel-by-channel basis.
-This presents an issue because customers are not thinking in terms of channels, they think in terms of context.
-This means that when they have an issue they need to have resolved and they communicate it in the most convenient form available at that particular moment, which one day could be social media and another day be chat, for example.
+The second factor is that many companies still design their customer experience on a channel-by-channel basis.
+This is problematic –– customers don’t think in terms of channels but in terms of context.
+This means that when they have an issue, they’ll communicate it in the most convenient method available to them at that particular moment.
+This could be Instagram one day and live chat the next.

-When you post a reply to a customer on social media you’re not only answering that single customer but all current and future potential customers.
-That means you need to have two agendas when formulating your response.
-To get your priorities straight, your primary focus should be to send a message to the customer you are responding to and secondarily to send a message to everybody else who might read it.
-By tending to that customer’s needs, you are also showing other potential customers that you care about your customers and will make it right if something goes wrong.
+When you reply to a customer publicly on social media, you’re not only answering that particular customer but displaying your great customer service (or lack thereof) to all your current and future customers.
+You should keep two things in mind when formulating your response: Your primary focus should obviously be to help the customer in question, but remember that you’re also sending a subliminal message to anyone else who might come across this comment (and your response).
+By tending to that customer’s needs, you’re also showing other potential customers that you care about your customers and will make things right if something goes wrong.

-When the response creates value for multiple customers (e.g. when providing an answer to a frequently asked question or something you expect to come up again), you can use the opportunity to show how quick you are to respond and how much you value that the customer contacted you.
-Also, don’t be afraid to over-inform and answer more than what the customer asked.
-Doing so can proactively answer other customers’ questions, which is always good.
+Your response might even create value for multiple customers, like when you provide an answer to a frequently asked question, for example.
+Remember, use customer comments on your social channels as an opportunity to demonstrate how quick you are to respond and how much you value that a customer contacted you.
+Also, don’t be afraid to over-inform and give the customer some extra context or information.
+Doing so demonstrates how much you value your customers and your willingness to help.

 Even if the content isn’t particularly relevant to others, continue to reply publicly.
 It still shows transparency between you and your customers, which can help build trust.

-Additionally, take conversations with customers to private messages if any personal information will be required to resolve their question or issue.
-When doing so, be sure you’re the one to reach out first privately too (if possible).
-You don’t want to make your customers reach out again if you can avoid it!
+That being said, if any personal information will be required to resolve their question or issue, take the conversation over to a direct message (comment publicly that you’re doing this).
+When doing so, be sure to reach out privately first (if possible).
+You don’t want to make someone reach out again if you can avoid it!

-Here’s an example of how to take a conversation from a public setting to private messages: “Thank you for contacting us, I’m sorry to hear about your experience.
-We just sent you a private message so we can resolve this issue with you!”
+Here’s an example of how to take a conversation from a public setting to a private message: “Thank you for reaching out, Samin!
+I’m sorry to hear you’re having issues with your delivery.
+I’ve just sent you a private message so we can get this sorted for you right away.
+Cheers, Laura.”

 - Take responsibility – even if it’s not your fault.